Dr Anna McCord

 Anna is a research economist and sociologist, specialising in social protection programme design and evaluation, with a particular interest in programme impact at household level, public works and labour markets, and political economy.
 Anna has experience throughout sub-Saharan Africa, as well as South and Southeast Asia, having worked with a range of governments, major donors, UN agencies and non-governmental agencies.
 She has an MA from the University of Cambridge in Social and Political Science, a Diploma in Economics from the Open University, and a Masters and PhD in Economics from the University of Cape Town.

-(2014) with Slater, R. and Mathers, N., Guidance Note for DFID: Exploiting the Synergies between Social Protection and Economic Development.
+Slater, R., McCord, A. and Mathers, N. (2014).
+Guidance Note for DFID: Exploiting the Synergies between Social Protection and Economic Development.
 London: Overseas Development Institute.

 View Anna’s biography on the ODI website.